yolodevelopers/clean-stream-filters/README.md

 The file [filter-list.json](https://raw.githubusercontent.com/yolodevelopers/clean-stream-filters/master/filter-list.json) is a JSON object containing an array of information for every filter file.
 It allows filtering services to get a list of all the available filters and to get the URL of the desired filter.

-When a filter is created, it must be added to the list.
-For more information about adding a filter to the list, see the section [Creating Filters](https://github.com/yolodevelopers/clean-stream-filters/blob/master/README.md#creating-filters).

 The filter list looks something like the following.

 ```